eekkristo/slotify/README.md

 # Simplyframe MVC example

-This project was created and inspired by Udemy course I have re-created the Udemy course using MVC pattern while trying to stay true to the logic behind the course.
+This project was created and inspired by Udemy course I have re-created the Udemy course using MVC pattern.
 There are however more features than in the original course.
 If you have come from that course then you can find this project interesting.

 # Usage

-Slotify already includes a template that has the basic features of most of the web pages. e.g
+This project  already includes a template that has the basic features of most of the web pages.

-* Account creation
-* Account activation via e-mail
-* Password reset
-* Remember me for different devices for user
-* Visited page after forcing user to login
-* Flash messages

 ## Future and updates
 Updates will be random and as is when I feel like it since it is a side project and I don't have much time to deal with it.